Glossary of terms and acronyms in En-ROADS model and materials:

 Any gas that absorbs radiation (heat energy) from the Earth’s surface and thus traps heat and makes the planet warmer.
-Anthropogenic greenhouse gases include CO2, CH4, N2O, and F-gases.
+Anthropogenic (caused by human activity) greenhouse gases include CO2, CH4, N2O, and F-gases.

 A measure of mass.
 Metric gigatons (10^9 tons or 10^12 kg).

 Global warming potential.
 The heat absorbed by a greenhouse gas in the atmosphere over a period of time as compared to the heat absorbed by an equivalent amount of CO2.

 A global dataset of historic surface temperature anomalies.
 Maintained by the Met Office Hadley Centre for Climate Change.